Designed by doctors, shaped by you

 Fatigue and stress are linked.
 Because of this, it’s important to find ways to lower your stress levels.
 Some things to try include yoga, meditation, deep breathing, spending time outdoors, or tai chi.

 Sometimes, just doing things you enjoy can wash away stress.
-For instance, you might find that enjoyable activities like spending quality time with friends, hitting the gym, or curling up with a book are just what the doctor ordered for stress relief.
+For instance, enjoyable activities like spending quality time with friends, hitting the gym, cleaning up your sleep hygiene, or curling up with a book might be just what the doctor ordered for stress relief.

 Ozempic can lead to vomiting and diarrhea, which can make your body lose water fast.
 This can lead to dehydration and fatigue.

-That’s one reason it’s vital to stay hydrated while taking Ozempic.
+That’s one reason it’s vital to drink plenty of water while taking Ozempic.

 If you’re feeling nauseous, taking small sips of water may be easier than taking big gulps or chugging water.